My recovery journey

 There are people who can give support outside the network.
 For example, the local shopkeeper who sells alcohol can be persuaded not to sell alcohol; the local pharmacist is often willing to provide support beyond giving out medication.

-Choosing the right people to support you is key.
+Focus on choosing the right people to support you.
 Stability, concern, commitment and respect for each other are the building blocks of a strong network.
 Stability in the lives of your support network means an absence of drug, alcohol or mental health problems.

 Being concerned about each other in a mutually respectful way is another cornerstone to making a network commitment.
 Working on helpful communication styles and enjoyable activities as well as daily routines make up the bulk of the conversations.

-In these video clips Dr Gillian Tober demonstrates how to build the network - notice her consistent use of motivational dialogue.
-The first video demonstrates the essentials of getting started with iSBNT; the second is a discussion about the key points; and the third is a demonstration of engaging a potential network member…
+In these video clips Dr Gillian Tober demonstrates how to build the network - notice her consistent use of the language of facilitation.
+The video demonstrates the essentials of getting started…

 The essentials of building a social support network